 Open the General Settings section area.
 Here, you can edit any of the page details that you configured in the slide-out panel when creating the page.
 Then, in the External Link Properties section, flag whether you want to open the page as a new page, or as an iframe in the platform.
 If you’ve flagged the option to open the page as an iframe within the platform, you can also determine the height of the page.

-For the mobile app, if you selected the In Page (iframe) option, the external page will open inside the app as an iframe, while if you selected the As a New Page option, the external page will be opened in a new tab of the device’s browser (Safari, Chrome, or others).
+When navigating to an external page, the mobile app will open the page corresponding to the URL you have entered.
+If you selected the In Page (iframe) option, the external page will open inside the app as an iframe, while if you selected the As a New Page option, the external page will be opened in a new tab of the device’s browser (Safari, Chrome, or others).

 Some sources of external content may have security mechanisms in place.
 If this is the case, you may be required to utilize an OAuth client that you have set up in a previous step.
 You can switch the Advanced Settings toggle to add a Salt Secret and Repeat Secret for the iframe.